2i2c-org/2i2c-org.github.io/content/blog/2023/cilogon-integration/index.md

 ---
-title: "CILogon usage at 2i2c"
+title: CILogon usage at 2i2c
 subtitle: ""
-summary: "The following is a summary of how CILogon is used at 2i2c, how the integration works and a celebration of the partnership."
+summary: The following is a summary of how CILogon is used at 2i2c, how the integration works and a celebration of the partnership.
-authors: ["Georgiana Dolocan"]
+authors:
+  - Georgiana Dolocan
-tags: [open source]
+tags:
+  - open source
-categories: [impact]
+categories:
+  - impact
-date: "2023-02-24"
+date: 2023-02-24
 featured: false
 draft: false
 ---